vyasritakshi-dev/vyasritakshi-dev/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a BCA cybersecurity student passionate about technology and solving complex security challenges, with a focus on building secure and efficient digital solutions.

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has developed my passion for cybersecurity, and I am eager to begin my career in this field by contributing as a SOC Analyst while continuously enhancing my skills in security operations.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]